 SoluCX Widget

-The SoluCX widget allows you to integrate surveys directly into your website, providing an easy and efficient way to collect customer feedback.
+The SoluCX widget allows the integration of surveys directly into your website, providing an easy and efficient way to collect customer feedback.

-To use the widget, add the following HTML code to your site:
+To use the widget, add the following script to your website:

 <!DOCTYPE html>